Terriao/OpenJND/README.md

 OpenJND addresses all three by re-implementing each method against a fixed I/O contract, evaluating the eight models on the same input, and documenting both the *idea* and the *cost* of every model.

+> **Open-source dependency note.** Every method in OpenJND has a Python implementation that runs end-to-end on the open-source SciPy / NumPy / OpenCV stack with **no MATLAB required**.
+The MATLAB and C++ ports are provided alongside as authoritative reference implementations and as building blocks for performance-sensitive integrations.

-> The library accompanies the paper *"OpenJND: A Comprehensive Open Source Library for Just Noticeable Difference"* (ACM MM 2026, under review).
+> The library accompanies the paper *"OpenJND: A Comprehensive Open Source Library for Just Noticeable Difference"* (ACM MM 2026, Open Source Software Track, under review).
 See [Citation](#citation).

 ---